Countable and Uncountable Nouns

 - a lot of → large number: “I have a lot of friends.”

-- a little (positive sentences)→ small amount: “I have a little money.”
+- a little → a small amount (often in positive sentences): “I have a little money.”

-- much (usually negative sentences)→ large amount: “There isn’t much rice.”
+- much (usually in negatives and questions) → used with uncountable nouns: “There isn’t much rice.”

 - some → positive sentences